 Some of the most common evidence used by prosecutors in DWI cases with no breathalyzer test result include:

-- Performance of coordination tests, which are videotaped in New York City
+- Performance of coordination tests for DWIs in New York, which are videotaped in New York City

 - Performance of standardized field sobriety tests, which are more often performed by police outside of New York City